vtexdocs/dev-portal-content/docs/release-notes/react-app-dependencies.md

 At the end of the day, independent of the apps and versions declared in a React app's dependencies, VTEX IO platform only used those listed in Render, leading to a lack of transparency in the development process.

-React app dependencies that are also in Render will continue to not be taken into account for the rendering process, however now **Toolbelt will update the React dependencies and keep it up-to-date with the Render fixed dependencies list**.
+React app dependencies that are also in Render will continue to not be taken into account for the rendering process, however now **VTEX IO CLI will update the React dependencies and keep it up-to-date with the Render fixed dependencies list**.

 > ⚠️ Bear in mind that this is regarding dependencies that are declared **both** in Render and React apps.
 Dependencies that are only listed in React apps will keep being used by Render and updated by Housekeeper normally.

 ### How it works

-Whenever the React app is linked, published, deployed or undergoes any changes that require Toolbelt interaction, Toolbelt will automatically update the app's dependencies list to keep it up-to-date with the Render's dependencies.
+Whenever the React app is linked, published, deployed or undergoes any changes that require VTEX IO CLI interaction, VTEX IO CLI will automatically update the app's dependencies list to keep it up-to-date with the Render's dependencies.

 However, this will only occur if these updates are not breaking changes.

-Toolbelt **will not** update any dependency if this implies a change in a Major, meaning a  breaking change for your app.
+VTEX IO CLI **will not** update any dependency if this implies a change in a Major, meaning a  breaking change for your app.
 Only changes to minor and patch versions will be applied.

 ## Why we are doing this